How to Grow Coreopsis Flowers

 About Growing Perennial Coreopsis in Your Home Flower Garden

 Perennial Coreopsis flowers are members of the sunflower family.
 They look a lot like a daisy.
-Sometimes called “Tickseed” or “Calliopsis”, this attractive plant has yellow, gold, red, maroon, or a combination of these colors, on sturdy stalks that grow from 1 1/2′ to 4′ tall.
+It is sometimes called “Tickseed” or “Calliopsis”.
+The 75 to 80 species of this plant come in a wide variety of bright and cheerful colors.
+Yellow is by far the most popular in home gardens.
+The flowers bloom on sturdy stalks that grow from 1 1/2′ to 4′ tall.
 While most varieties are perennials, there are a few annual varieties.
-It is native to prairies and dry plains.
+This wildflower is native to prairies and dry plains.
 You will find that growing Coreopsis is simple and easy.
 They are a low-maintenance plant.

-The Coreopsis flower attracts butterflies.
-Songbirds like the pods, filled with seed.
+The Coreopsis flower attracts birds and butterflies.
+Songbirds like the flower pods that are filled with seeds.
 Coreopsis makes excellent cut flowers, too.
 The strong stems do not require staking.

 Flowers Blooms: spring, summer, or fall, depending upon variety.
 See seed packets.